Wondering what Cosmic Radiation & Cosmic Ray Showers are and how these are formed? If you are, you are at the perfect place.

 Those which penetrate about 10 cm of lead are called Hard Cosmic Radiations and those which are absorbed within this thickness of lead are soft.

 The great penetrating power of the cosmic rays was at first believed to show that the rays must be photons of the same nature as γ rays.
 In 1926, Bothe and Kolhoster showed that the cosmic rays consist largely of electrically charged particles and the primary or original cosmic rays consist of α particles, protons and electrons.

-In 1932 Anderson used Wilson cloud chamber and powerful magnetic field to bend the path of the cosmic ray particles.
-He discovered that there was present a new type of particle, which has the same mass as an electron but has positive charge equal to that of an electron.
-This particle is called positron, the name negatron is sometime given to the ordinary electron to distinguish it from a positron as stated.
+In 1932 Anderson used Wilson’s cloud chambers and powerful magnetic fields to bend the path of the cosmic ray particles.
+He discovered that there was present a new type of particle, which has the same mass as an electron but has a positive charge equal to that of an electron.

 Do you know?